s4mstruthers/dynamic-index-ducklake/README.md

 `python test.py --mode sanity` : Print schema + sample rows for each table

 # Important Notes
-- No primary/foreign keys — all consistency is handled manually.
 - DuckLake tables are virtual.
 They map onto Parquet data files.
 - All index manipulations are transactionally safe (BEGIN/COMMIT managed inside each tool).
 - test.py tests are non-destructive — they insert, modify, and delete test docs, leaving the original state intact.